Something big is coming!

 The VSTS are designed to meet event requirements, ensuring teams have the privacy and resources they need to train and prepare before their matches.
 These temporary facilities will include grass soccer pitches, field lights, team facilities such as locker rooms, and a press conference room.

-Development and construction of the training sites will commence in January 2025 and continue over the next two years.
-During this period, access to certain areas of Killarney Park, including Fields C and E, Diamonds NW, NE, and EC, as well as Memorial South’s oval grass field and walking track, will be restricted.
+Development and construction of the training sites commenced at Killarney Park in January 2025 and will continue until the event.
+During this period, access to certain areas of Killarney Park, including Fields C and E, Diamonds NW, NE, and EC will be restricted.
 Additionally, access to other grass fields at Killarney Park will be reduced due to major upgrades in alignment with the Vancouver Board of Parks and Recreation’s Sport Field Strategy.

 Community impacts

-Public access will be limited during the construction and operational phases, from January 2025 to fall 2026.
-The FIFA World Cup 26 Vancouver™ Host Committee recognizes the importance of Killarney Park and Memorial South Park to the surrounding communities and the regular visitors who enjoy these sites.
+Public access to Killarney Park will be limited during the construction and operational phases, from January 2025 to fall 2026.
+The FIFA World Cup 26 Vancouver™ Host Committee recognizes the importance of Killarney Park to the surrounding communities and the regular visitors who enjoy the site.

 To minimize the impact on local sports, educational, and community groups, work is underway to seek appropriate locations and alternatives to suit the needs of those impacted.
 This includes relocating lost field booking times at replacement facilities and ensuring alternate locations are within the same geographical area where possible.